moraaruth/independent_project/README.md

 - Used the Openweathermap API to fetch weather data.

-- When user inputs current location and Enter, user sees the weather of that location.
+- When user inputs current location and Enter , user sees the weather of that location.

 - When user clicks on 'get location' button, the app automatically selects location and updates.